allenkei/GraphFL/README.md

 ## How to Reproduce the Results

 1. **Simulated Data**
    To reproduce the results in the paper, use the Jupyter notebook `CD_GFL_demo.ipynb`.
-For example, use `sim_data_s1.py` to generate simulated data, which will be saved to the `data/` folder .
+For example, use `sim_data_s1.py` to generate simulated data for Scenario 1, which will be saved to the `data/` folder .

 2. **Simulation Study**
    To apply the GFL method for nodal clustering, use the script `CD_GFL_sim.py`.
 The output will be saved at the `result/` folder.